Novactive/Nova-eZPlatform-Bundles/README.md

 make installibexa
 ```

-This will install Ibexa and bundles on top of it.
+This will install the last version of Ibexa and bundles on top of it.

 ## Contribution